Mayazhang/p8105_final_project_BF/p8105_final_project_BF.md

 -   **The anticipated data sources**

-The black Friday dataset(<https://www.kaggle.com/mehdidag/black-friday>) derived from kaggle was generated in a competition hosted by Analytics Vidhya.
-This dataset is a sample of the transactions made in a retail store, which aims at understanding the customer purchase behaviour against different products.

-The deals dataset(<https://www.bfads.net/forums/viewtopic.php?f=25&t=35040>) from BFAds.net contains up-to-date 2018 Black Friday deals, which could be a potential source for analyzing featured offers and latest hot sales on Black Friday at well-known stores, such as BestBuy, Targets, and Walmart.

-### Section 3
+The latest version of hospital compare datasets from Data.Medicare.gov will be analyzed in this project.
+The Medicare is a federal government website managed by the Centers of Medicare & Medicaid Services in Baltimore which aims at providing official data concerning health-related topics.
+The hospital compare datasets primarily focus on the quality of healthcare at over 4000 Medicare-certified hospitals across states.

 #### The planned analyses / visualizations / coding challenges